morgancross2/morgancross2/README.md

     - Canva link to presentation in README.md
 2. Zillow Zestimate
     - Part 1: Regression (Individual Project)
-    - Part 2: Clustering and Regression (Paired Project)
+    - Part 2: Clustering and Regression (Paired Project) found [here](https://github.com/zillow-cluster-project/zillow-cluster-repo)
     - Link to the presentation of the final report available in the README.md
 3. WineSpectator Wine Scores
     - Individual Project